 The sculpture trail is located in the woods behind Castell Coch just outside Cardiff.

-Look real carefully and you’re sure to find a magical fairy door by make sure you don’t wake the sleeping dragon…
+Look carefully and you’re sure to find a magical fairy door by making sure you don’t wake the sleeping dragon.

 It’s FREE to walk the trail and a real feast for the imagination.

 Barry Beach after dark (Barry)

 Have you been to Barry Island since its new regeneration?
 Apart from the beach, penny arcades, a fitness park and oodles of ice creams and fish and chips it’s a great place to take a stroll when the sun goes down, and there’s now an awesome light tunnel and a climbing wall…all FREE!!

 Cross the Billy Goat Gruff bridge at Biblins (Forest Of Dean)

 Search for The Mysterious Lady of the Lake at Llyn y Fan Fach (Brecon Beacons)